 It’s a sad state of affairs that millions of women and girls are sick and tired of constantly being treated with disrespect as they simply try to live their lives.

 But what is the answer?
-Firstly, to take the issue seriously.
-Secondly, to listen to what girls and women are saying and feeling.
-Lastly, to teach boys (and remind men) to treat everyone with respect and not abuse positions of power.
+Firstly, take the issue seriously.
+Secondly, listen to what girls and women are saying and feeling.
+Thirdly, don’t judge them by what they wear.
+Lastly, teach boys (and remind men) to treat everyone with respect and not abuse positions of power.

 Photo Credit: https://www.flickr.com/photos/giuseppemilo/22951197762